 Unlike your home purchase closing, there are fewer people involved in a refinance closing.
 A closing agent — often a title company representative — and possibly a notary will be in attendance.
 This meeting can even be held in the comfort of your own home, should you be interested.

 Curious about what to bring?
 Ask your mortgage lender, or download this checklist from the Consumer Financial Protection Bureau.

 At this meeting, you’ll sign documents such as the Final Closing Disclosure (closing costs, taxes, escrow, insurance, etc.).
 Once documents are signed, they’ll be delivered to your lender for final review.
 If you’re refinancing to receive cash, know that those funds will not be available for another three days after signing.
 This is a result of the refinance right of rescission.

 If you’ve read our mortgage loan closing process article, you’ll know this is the stage where documents are signed and funds are collected and disbursed.
 This does not apply to investment properties or second homes.
 Unique to refinancing is a three-day right of rescission.
 This waiting period protects consumers under the Truth-in-Lending Act.
 It provides an “out” for the borrower should you change your mind last minute — assuming that “minute” falls within three business days after signing your mortgage.

 Know that your lender will be required to refund any transactional costs within 20 days of your cancellation.
 Similarly, the borrower must also return any funds received.
 And most importantly, you will need to keep current on your existing loan since the refinance is no longer taking its place.

 Funding and recording

 Document recording occurs after the rescission period expires and your lender has confirmed funding.
-From there, you receive your funds and the transaction is complete.
+From there, you receive your funds within three to five days and the transaction is complete.